dealii/code-gallery/parallel_in_time/Readme.md

 This function tells XBraid how to advance the solution forward in time from the initial to the final times given in the status struct.
 This method uses a traditional time integration method such as the fourth order explicit Runge Kutta method.

-deal.ii details
+deal.II details
 ---------------

-The solver used in this example is based off the heat equation solver from the step-26 tutorial of deal.ii.
+The solver used in this example is based off the heat equation solver from the step-26 tutorial of deal.II.
-The HeatEquation class becomes member data to XBraid’s app struct, and XBraid’s vector struct becomes a wrapper for deal.ii’s Vector data type.
+The HeatEquation class becomes member data to XBraid’s app struct, and XBraid’s vector struct becomes a wrapper for deal.II’s Vector data type.
 The HeatEquation class cannot simply be used as is though as it contains both time dependent and time independent member data.
 In order to simplify the problem the adaptive mesh refinement is removed.
 Theoretically XBraid is capable of working with adaptive mesh refinement and in fact contains support for time refinement (which is also not used for simplicity).